stephanieleroux/SEA-ICE-notes/biblio-ABL-interaction.md

 A (non-exhaustive) list of references about sea ice - Atmospheric Boundary Layer coupling.

-I sorted out the references in the 6 categories below:
+I sorted out the references in different categories - see below:

 ## 1. Impact of prescribed sea ice boundary conditions on the ABL in atmospheric models (often LES).